 Day 2: Hike to the crater

-Depending on the weather, the itinerary of the following days can be switched to optimize your stay in each of the park’s different areas.
-On Day 2, you can set off to climb the ridges of the iconic Pingualuit crater.
+You can set off to climb the ridges of the iconic Pingualuit crater.
 You’ll have a breathtaking view of the horizon, which seems to stretch on forever.
 You can also marvel at the almost perfect circle of this 1.4 million-year-old crater.
 You can choose to go from the camp to the crater (5 km round trip), down to the water (2.5 km round trip), or do the whole tour (18 km round trip to the camp).
-Whichever option you choose, bear in mind that the trails are undeveloped, covered with rocks that are often loose and sometimes slippery.
-We recommend that you exercise caution and use walking sticks on your journey.
-Don’t forget your daypack with snacks, water, etc.

 Day 3: Lake Manarsulik and surroundings

-Days 4 - 5: Hike to the Puvirnituq River Canyon
+Day 4-5: Hike to the Puvirnituq River Canyon

-On Day 4, you and your guides will set off in a motorboat across Lake Manarsulik.
-You’ll then embark on an 8 km hike to Camp Sangummaaluk.
-You’ll have to bring your hiking bag and equipment (sleeping bag) to sleep at the camp, as well as food for the two days you’ll spend there.
+You and your guides will set off in a motorboat across Lake Manarsulik.
+You’ll then embark on an 8 km hike to Sangummaaluk Camp.
+You’ll have to bring your hiking bag and a sleeping bag, as well as food for the two days you’ll spend there.
 The terrain alternates between wetlands and rocky areas.
 Once again, progressing at your own pace using walking sticks is the best way to avoid injury.
-Camp Sangummaaluk sits atop the spectacular Puvirnituq River Canyon.
-You can take in the splendid scenery and explore the surrounding area, and maybe even cast a few lines in the river’s bountiful waters.
-You’ll head back to camp Manarsulik midday on day 5.

 Drones